MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/exception-processing.md

 ### <a name="remarks"></a>Note

-Questa funzione viene in genere chiamata immediatamente dopo `AfxMessageBox` ha segnalato un errore all'utente.
+Questa funzione viene in genere chiamata immediatamente `AfxMessageBox` dopo che ha segnalato un errore all'utente.

 ### <a name="requirements"></a>Requisiti